Team-Silver-Sphere/SquadJS/README.md

 <br>

 ## **Using SquadJS**
 SquadJS relies on being able to access the Squad server log directory in order to parse logs live to collect information.
-Thus, SquadJS must be hosted on the same server box as your Squad server or be connected to your Squad server via FTP.
+Thus, SquadJS must be hosted on the same server box as your Squad server or be connected to your Squad server via FTP or SFTP.

 #### Prerequisites
 * Git